FHOOEAIST/synthea-AT-implementation/README.md

 ### Installation

+This project requires Python 3.
+Please follow the instructions below to install Python 3 on your system.

+### Windows

+1. Download the latest Python 3 installer from the official website: [Python Downloads](https://www.python.org/downloads/).
+2. Run the installer and follow the on-screen instructions.
+Make sure to check the box that says "Add Python to PATH".

+### macOS

+Python 3 can be installed using Homebrew, a package manager for macOS.

+1. Open Terminal.
+2. Install Homebrew if you haven't already: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
+3. Install Python 3: `brew install python`

+### Linux

+#### Ubuntu/Debian-based systems

+1. Open Terminal.
+2. Update package lists: `sudo apt update`
+3. Install Python 3: `sudo apt install python3`

 **System Requirements:**
 Synthea<sup>TM</sup> requires Java JDK 11 or newer.
 We strongly recommend using a Long-Term Support (LTS) release of Java, 11 or 17, as issues may occur with more recent non-LTS versions.